 Click on the links below for eligibility criteria.
 (You can apply for these exemptions in person or by mail.
-Unless otherwise specified, applications for most exemptions listed may be made on the homestead exemption application form.)
+Unless otherwise specified, applications for most exemptions listed may be made on the homestead exemption application form).
 The statutory deadline to file for exemptions is March 1; however late applications may be accepted through the 25th day following the mailing of the Notices of Proposed Property Taxes in mid-August.
-An required explanation for filing late must accompany a late application.

 Every Florida resident who is blind qualifies for this exemption.
 If claiming exemption based on blindness, a certificate, from the Division of Blind Services of the Department of Education or the United States Department of Veterans Affairs certifying the applicant to be blind, is required.
 'Blind person' is defined as an individual having central vision acuity 20/200 or less in the better eye with correcting glasses, or a disqualifying field defect in which the peripheral field has contracted to such an extent that the widest diameter or visual field subtends an angular distance no greater than twenty degrees.